Sport and Special Event Risk Management and Assessment Framework

 Course Completion Requirements

-A Pre-Test and Post-Test are given to measure participants’ understanding of the material.
 Participants are required to score a 70% or better on the Post-Test and attend 80% of the course hours in order to receive a course certificate of completion.

-Participants Must Provide
+Participant Must Provide

-• a photo identification on the first day of class.
+• A photo identification on the first day of class.
 See the Participant Handbook for approved forms of identification and additional guidelines.

 Attendance Requirements

 Class attendance is an essential part of the education process, and participants in TEEX courses are expected to attend all class sessions and field exercises.
 The course requires participants to attend a minimum of 80% of the class hours as a component of successful course completion.
-During the course, your instructor will review any additional attendance requirement, for example, a field exercise that cannot be missed.
+During the course, your instructor will review any additional attendance requirement, for example a field exercise that cannot be missed.

 Participants in a TCOLE credit course must complete the class in its entirety to receive TCOLE credit.